php-fig/fig-standards/proposed/extended-coding-style-guide.md

 The PHP reserved words `int`, `true`, `object`, `float`, `false`, `mixed`, `bool`, `null`, `numeric`, `string` and `resource` MUST be in lower case

-Declare declarations, Namespace, and Use Declarations
+Declare Statements, Namespace, and Use Declarations
 --------------------------------------------

 When present, there MUST be one blank line after the `declare` statement(s)